 4. Stay overnight in the national park

-Trust us when we say that you don’t know the true meaning of the words ‘peace’, ‘serenity’, and ‘tranquillity’ until you have spent a night in the extraordinary Abel Tasman National Park, where the sound of the waves will soothe you to sleep and the sound of birdsong alerts you to the dawn of a new day.
-Pitch your tent at one of the designated campsites along the track, or book a bunk in the floating backpackers, where you can watch from the comfort of your sleeping bag as the sun emerges above the horizon, darting its rays onto the glistening waters surrounding you.
+Trust us when we say that you don’t know the true meaning of the words ‘peace’, ‘serenity’, and ‘tranquility’ until you have spent a night in the extraordinary Abel Tasman National Park, where the sound of the waves will soothe you to sleep and the sound of birdsong alerts you to the dawn of a new day.
+Pitch your tent at one of the designated campsites along the track, or charter a boat where you can 'rise and shine' as the sun emerges above the horizon, darting its rays onto the glistening waters surrounding you.
 Or, if a dose of luxury is what you need, enjoy modern comforts in the depths of the national park with an overnight stay in one of the beachfront lodges, where you will be treated to delicious home-cooked meals and true kiwi hospitality.

 Photo: Wilsons Abel Tasman

 Witness the picturesque beauty of the Abel Tasman National Park from a different perspective with a scenic flight.
-Marvel at the stunning views of the parks sweeping coastline, golden sandy beaches, lush native bush, and pristine clear waters of the many inlets and lagoons.
+Marvel at the stunning views of the parks sweeping coastline, golden sandy beaches, lush native bush, and pristine clear waters of the many inlets and lagoons as you experience it all from above.

 Photo: Helicopters Nelson